-University of Michigan faculty with the rank of full professor may be nominated for these awards.
-Nominators are encouraged to nominate truly outstanding women, minorities and members of other groups historically underrepresented in their disciplines.
+Nominees must have the rank of full professor.
+Nominations of outstanding women, minorities and members of other groups historically underrepresented in their disciplines are encouraged.

 Number of Awards

-The availability of Distinguished University Professorships varies from year to year because the distinction is held until retirement.
-In 2016 we anticipate awarding up to eight new professorships.
-Each professorship carries with it an annual salary supplement of $5,000 and an annual research stipend of $5,000.
+The number of Distinguished University Professorships awarded varies each year.
+Each professorship carries an annual salary supplement of $5,000 and an annual research stipend of $5,000.

 Source of Nominations